frappe/erpnext/docs/user/selling/docs.user.selling.sales_order.md

 #### Reservation and Warehouses

-If your Sales Order contains Items for which inventory is tracked (Is Stock Item is “Yes”).
-ERPNext will ask you for “Reservation Warehouse”.
+If your Sales Order contains Items for which inventory is tracked (Is Stock Item is “Yes”) then, ERPNext will ask you for “Reservation Warehouse”.
 If you have set a default Warehouse for the Item, it will automatically set this Warehouse here.

 This “reserved” quantity will help you project what is the quantity you need to purchase based on all your commitments.